AliciaDLove1/Alicia-Love-ML-Course-/Labs/Lab2/README.md

 You test the model

-Visualize the data using starter slot
+Visualize the data using scatter plot